 To do so requires submerging an electron gun in the bulk spray fluid.
 This takes two forms.
 The 4Ry Spray Triode Atomizer is a cold cathode emitter situated immediately upstream of an orifice through which the fluid issues—Charge Injected Precision Spraying, or ChIPS.
 The Spraytron electron gun is appropriate for charging conductive fluids such as water.

 Upon emission through the Spray Triode Atomizer’s orifice, the behavior of the charged, individual droplets is governed by Coulomb’s law, first published by French physicist Charles-Augustin de Coulomb in 1784.

 The law describes the force between electrically charged objects.
 The electrical force between two charged objects is directly proportional to the product of the charges on the two objects, and inversely proportional to the square of the distance separating the two objects.
 If the two charges are opposite, one positive and one negative, the force will be attraction.
 If the charges are the same, either both positive or both negative, the force will be repulsion.
 The mathematical equation is:

 where F is force in Newtons; ke is Coulomb’s constant (ke=approximately 8.99 x 109N(m2/C2); Q1 represents the quantity of charge on object 1 (in Coulombs); Q2 represents the quantity of charge on object 2 (in Coulombs), and d is the distance of separation between the two objects (in meters).

 According to Coulomb’s law, a mass of like-charged droplets will repel each other with the repulsive force quantified by the equation.
-From a point source like the Spray Triode Atomizer, the overall mass will be propelled in an expanding spray as each droplet separates from every other droplet or particle.
+From a point source like the Spray Triode Atomizer, the overall mass will be propelled in an expanding spray as each droplet separates from every other droplet.
 The repulsion diminishes as the droplets are distanced from the point source and separate.